The Testaments: Plot summary

 The novel concludes with a metafictional epilogue, described as a partial transcript at the Thirteenth Symposium on Gileadean Studies in 2197, presented by Professor James Darcy Pieixoto.
-He talks about the challenges in verifying the authenticity of the Ardua Hall Holograph and the two witness transcripts by Agnes and Nicole.
+He discusses the challenges in verifying the authenticity of the Ardua Hall Holograph and the two witness transcripts by Agnes and Nicole.
 He also speculates that Agnes and Nicole's Handmaid mother could be Offred of the previous book, though he himself admits to not being sure.
-He concludes by mentioning the statue that was made commemorating Becka for her actions, its dedication having been attended by Agnes and Nicole, their husbands and children, their mother and their respective fathers.
+He concludes by mentioning a statue that was made commemorating Becka for her actions, its dedication having been attended by Agnes and Nicole, their husbands and children, their mother and their respective fathers.

 Characters

 Aunt Lydia

 The first protagonist, Aunt Lydia, first appeared as an antagonist in The Handmaid's Tale.
 She chronicles her life in an illicit manuscript, including details of her life before Gilead and how she came to be made an Aunt.
 She also meditates on the inner workings of Gilead's theonomy, its hypocrisy, and endemic corruption.
-Lydia's manuscript is later published as the Ardua Hall Holograph, also known as The Testaments.
-The provenance of the book, like that of Offred’s which was published as The Handmaid's Tale, is in question.
+Lydia's manuscript is later published as the Ardua Hall Holograph, one of the three documents referred to in the novel's title.
+The provenance of Aunt Lydia's work, like that of Offred's which was published as The Handmaid's Tale, is in question.
 In The Testaments, Aunt Lydia emerges as a woman who accepts that she must do what is necessary to stay alive, but who quietly tries to work within the system to pursue a measure of justice, fairness, and compassion.